mhirono1351/covid19_dashboard/README.md

 The dataset is retrieved from [COVID-19 dataset in Japan in Kaggle](https://www.kaggle.com/lisphilar/covid19-dataset-in-japan)

 ## General Info
-Like other nations, Japan has been struggling with unprecedented battle over infectious disease since Feb 2020.
+Like other nations, Japan has been struggling with unprecedented battle over the infectious disease since Feb 2020.
 The news media broadcasts daunting reports/figures from various perspectives almost every day.
+Wait, take some moments.
 Should we take them at face value?
 Any missing part from their perspective?
-That is my first motivation to drive me to develop this web application.
-By leveraging the public dataset, this Shiny-powered web application helps even non-experts intuitively understand how we are affected by COVID-19 from the different aspect not shown by the new media.
+That is my first motivation to drive me to develop this web application.By leveraging the public dataset, this Shiny-powered web application helps even non-experts intuitively understand how we are affected by COVID-19 from the different aspect not shown by the news media.

 ## DEMO
 Here is a working live demo: https://mhirono1351.shinyapps.io/covid19_dashboard/

 ## Features
 * Reactive data filters of date, the breakdown of testing, and types of hospitals
-* 4 panels of the case summary including the total testing, positive cases, death, and out-hospital
+* 4 panels of the summary including the total testing, positive cases, death, and out-hospital
 * 2 event-driven interactive plots demonstrating the positive cases per hospital bed, and transition of the prevalence rate

 ## Technologies